Best Black Friday deals 2020: Offers available now from Gtech, Debenhams, Boots and more

 Our IndyBest team hand-picks every deal we feature.
 We may earn some commission from the links in this article, but our selections have been made independently and without bias.
 This revenue helps to fund journalism across The Independent.

-John Lewis & Partners - 20 per cent off fashion and 15 per cent off beauty
+John Lewis & Partners - Black Friday sale on electricals, beauty, clothing and more

 Boots - More than half price discounts on Fenty Beauty, Clinique, No 7 and more

-Very - Early Black Friday sale discounts on home appliances, kids’ toys, tech and more
+Very - Black Friday sale discounts on home appliances, kids’ toys, tech and more

 The best Black Friday deals available now